Britney Spears Boyfriend History: Who All Has Spears Dated?

-As Inquisitr has previously reported, things are getting hot and heavy between Britney Spears and her current boyfriend Sam Asghari.
+As the Inquisitr has previously reported, things are getting hot and heavy between Britney Spears and her current boyfriend, Sam Asghari.

 While Britney has never been shy about the fact that she wants additional children, she has struggled with finding the right man to make it happen.
 Spears has made it clear that while she has no interest in getting married again, she would love to have three more children – and hopefully a daughter – making her the mother of five.
 As fans know, Britney is already the mother of two pre-teen sons.